...

 • Desalination Plants

-Each of the above may require more filtering or chlorination depending on the quality of the water source.
-The distance the water needs to travel can also impact how much chlorination is required.
+Depending on the quality of the water source, each of the above may require more filtering or chlorination.
+The distance the water needs to travel through the network of pipes can also impact how much chlorination is required.

-Chlorine was introduced in the early 1900’s as the most effective means to ensure bacteria and viruses could not infect the mains water systems.
-Prior to the introduction of chlorine, people were susceptible to Cholera and other diseases transmitted through water.
+Chlorine was introduced in the early 1900s as the most effective means of preventing bacteria and viruses from infecting the main water systems.
+Before introducing chlorine, people were susceptible to Cholera and other diseases transmitted through water.

 While chlorine can change the taste of your water, the amount used will be within regulations for human consumption.
-Still, would you rather have fresh tasting water or a chemical tasting water?
-The taste of chlorine can be removed with the right type of filter system.
+Still, would you rather have fresh-tasting water or chemical-tasting water?
+The taste of chlorine can be removed with the correct filter system.

 Water Tank Storage